DiamondLightSource/daq-eclipse/CONTRIBUTING.md

 Members of the community are considerate of their peers - other users and developers.
 We're thoughtful when addressing the efforts of others, keeping in mind that oftentimes their labor was completed simply for the good of the community.
 We're attentive in our communications, whether in person or online, and we're tactful when approaching differing views.

 ## Respectful
 Members of the community are respectful.
 We're respectful of others, their positions, their skills, their commitments, and their efforts.
-We're respectful of the volunteer efforts that permeate the Homebrew community.
+We're respectful of the volunteer efforts that permeate the community.
 We're respectful of the processes set forth in the community, and we work within them.
 When we disagree, we are courteous in raising our issues.

 Overall, we're good to each other.
 We contribute to this community not because we have to, but because we want to.
 If we remember that, these guidelines will come naturally.